 So what about this bias against an older mare?
 Well, she has won me over!
 She nickers when she sees me, puts her head down for haltering and bridling, and follows me like a puppy.
-Katie worked with me on furthering round pen basic ground and riding training.
+Katie worked with me on furthering round pen basic ground training and riding.
 Within 2 weeks we were on the trail!
 When she sees something “scary” like a big truck passing closely or a bunch of pipes piled up, she may balk and turn, but she stops and doesn’t try to run away.
 When riding with strange horses, she may put her “mare ears” back at them but is always willing to join the group on a trail ride.
 She sometimes turns and tries to go back to the ranch, but with more circles and encouragement she decides quickly that it’s a lost cause.
 When I take her out alone on the trail, she has a stubborn streak and doesn’t want to leave Riley, but with circles and leg pressure she relinquishes, and we leave the ranch for an enjoyable solo ride.
 On a trail ride with Katie, we cantered for the second time.
 Milagra bucked a little, but she didn’t try to run away.

 In late June, I took Milagra and Riley on an 11-hour trailer ride to Pagosa Springs, CO.
 Katie, myself and another friend, rode up hill and dale for two weeks, trailered to multiple places, and I never had a problem with my amazing Milagra!